KaffeinatedKat/Neptune-IC/README.md

 ```

 ## Profiles
-Neptune-IC uses profiles to save login information for users, profiles are stored in `profiles.json` and currently must be manually added.
-Examples are provided in `profilesExample.json`
+Neptune-IC uses profiles to save login information for users, profiles are stored in `profiles.json`

+Profiles can be created with the command `profiles create [profile_name]`

+Examples are also provided in `profilesExample.json` if you would like to manually add them

-Logging in with a profile is as simple as `login [name-of-user]`
+Logging in with a profile is as simple as `login [profile_name]`

 # Supported login methods

 #### Currently only Student Login is supported at this time
+#### This has been tested with 2 school currently and it works identically for both, other schools should also work fine but there is no guarentees

 ## Microsoft login
-#### Microsoft login is "supported", only tested with 1 school
+#### Microsoft login is "supported" (only tested with 1 school)

+Use the login method `microsoft` when creating a profile.
+It will ask for 3 fields:

+- IC URL (the url to your schools infinite campus site)
+- IC Login URL Path (the path of the url of the SSO button)
+- SAMLResponce (a really long identification string used by microsoft, this can be harvested with inspect element)

 A profile with microsoft login:
 ```json